Warren Lewis: Writings

 Soon after his first retirement in 1932, Warren Lewis edited the Lewis family papers.
 During his final retirement, he began researching a topic of his lifelong interest: the history of 17th-century France.
 He published seven books on France during the reign of Louis XIV under the name W. H. Lewis, including The Splendid Century: Some Aspects of French Life in the Reign of Louis XIV and Levantine Adventurer: The travels and missions of the Chevalier d'Arvieux, 1653–1697.
 An excerpt from The Splendid Century appeared first in Essays Presented to Charles Williams, a volume edited by his brother as an informal Festschrift to benefit Williams's widow.

 After C. S. Lewis died in 1963, Warren edited the first published edition of his brother's letters (1966), adding a memoir of his brother as a preface to the letters.
 Later editions of these letters were edited by Walter Hooper.

 Before his death, Warren deposited many of the Lewis family papers in the Marion E. Wade Collection of Wheaton College, including surviving papers of C. S. Lewis and himself.
 In 1982, selections from Warren Lewis's diary were published under the title Brothers and Friends.

 Personal life

 Warren Lewis renewed his Christian faith beginning in May 1931.
 He was a frequent participant in weekly meetings of the Inklings and recorded comments about them in many of his diary entries.
 During the 1930s, the Lewis brothers undertook eight annual walking tours of as many as 50 miles (80 km), which Warren years later recalled with fondness, saying, "And jolly good fun they were too."

-According to C. S. Lewis's letters to Arthur Greeves, Warren Lewis was an alcoholic.
+According to Douglas Gresham, his step-nephew, and his brother's letters to Arthur Greeves, Warren Lewis was an alcoholic.

 Warren Lewis was buried in the churchyard of Holy Trinity Church, Headington, Oxford, where he is interred in his brother's grave.